TMO2018/TrainSpeedo/README.md

 # TrainSpeedo
-The project is based on this source: https://dcc-arduino.weebly.com/scale-speedometer.html
+The project is based on the source: https://dcc-arduino.weebly.com/scale-speedometer.html

 This project is a "real size" speedometer for miniature trains, cars and anything you wish to measure.